-Grilled fruit makes the perfect addition to fold into snacks like vanilla yogurt or tapioca pudding, but sometimes it can be the star of the show.
+Grilled fruit makes the perfect addition to fold into snacks like vanilla yogurt or tapioca pudding, but sometimes it can be the main dish and star of the show.

-Grilled Bananas Foster: This is a great way to use those bananas that may just be a little too ripe to just peel and eat.
+Grilled Bananas Foster: This is a great way to use those remaining ingredients, such as bananas that may just be a little too ripe to just peel and eat.
 Grill your unpeeled bananas covered on an oiled grill rack on medium heat for about 3 or 4 minutes on each side.
 Cool, peel, and cut each crosswise.
-Cook 3 Tbsp butter, 2 T maple syrup, and 2 Tbsp caramel topping uncovered on medium heat for about 4-5 minutes, stirring often.
+Cook 3 tablespoons of butter, 2 tablespoons of maple syrup, and 2 tablespoons of caramel topping uncovered on medium heat for about 4-5 minutes, stirring often.
 Remove from heat.
 Place ice cream in dessert dishes, top with bananas, drizzle with sauce and sprinkle with some crushed vanilla wafers.

 Cut a fresh pineapple into 16 even spears.
-In.a bowl, combine 1/2 cup brown sugar, 3 Tbsp honey, and 2 Tbsp lime juice.
+In.a bowl, combine 1/2 cup brown sugar, 3 tablespoons of honey, and 2 tablespoons of lime juice.
 Add the pineapple, coating them, and refrigerate covered for 1 hour.
-For the lime dip, beat together 3 oz cream cheese, 1/4 cup plain or vanilla yogurt, 2 Tbsp honey, 1 Tbsp brown sugar, 1 Tbsp lime juice, and 1 tsp fresh lime zest.
+For the lime dip, beat together 3 ounces cream cheese, 1/4 cup of plain or vanilla yogurt, 2 tablespoons of honey, 1 tablespoon of brown sugar, 1 tablespoon of lime juice, and 1 teaspoon of fresh lime zest.
 Refrigerate.
 Drain the pineapple and grill for 3-4 minutes on each side on medium heat!
 Serve with the lime dip!

 When it comes to dessert, one of my favorite flavor combos is peaches and cream.
-They just hit the perfect balance of smoky-sweet.
+They just hit the perfect balance of smoky-sweetness.
 Start by brushing peaches with a light coating of oil.
 Place pit side down onto the grill.
-Grill for 5 minutes, or until the surfaces have nice grill marks.
+Grill for 5 minutes or until the surfaces have nice grill marks.
 Turn the peaches over and drizzle with a bit of honey.
 Place a dollop of the cream cheese spread in the middle of each peach.
-Grill them for 2 to 3 more minutes, or until the filling is warm.
+Grill them for 2 to 3 more minutes or until the filling is warm.
 Serve immediately.
 Bon Appetit!

 Ice cream and grilled fruit are a match made in heaven.
 Something about a hot dish paired with a cold dessert is perfection.
 Before grilling, brush your fruit with a brown sugar, melted butter, and cinnamon mixture.
 Brush banana, peaches, and pineapple with butter mixture.
 Dip strawberries in balsamic vinegar; roll in remaining 1 tablespoon brown sugar, coating both sides.
 Grill banana, peaches, and pineapple for 3 minutes on each side or until grill marks develop.
 Remove from grill; set aside and keep warm.
 Place foil on grill; add strawberries.
 Grill 2 minutes on each side or until hot and slightly tender.
 Remove peel from banana.
 Place grilled fruit in sundae cups; top each evenly with vanilla or chocolate ice cream (why not both?).
 Drizzle with syrup and top with nuts and whipped cream if desired.

 The mango's tangy-sweet flavor and velvety texture contrast nicely with the crunchy nut topping.
 Combine 1/4 cup granulated sugar and 2 tsp cornstarch, stirring well with a whisk.
-Add 4 cups chopped peeled ripe mango, 3 Tbsp lime juice, and 2 teaspoons melted butter.
+Add 4 cups chopped peeled ripe mango, 3 tablespoons of lime juice, and 2 teaspoons melted butter.
 Toss gently to combine.
 Place mango mixture in an 8-inch square baking dish coated with cooking spray.
-To prepare the topping, combine 1/3 cup all-purpose flour, 3 Tbsp brown sugar, and 1/2 tsp ground ginger.
-Cut in 3 tbsp butter until the mixture resembles a coarse meal.
-Stir in 3 Tbsp chopped macadamia nuts.
+To prepare the topping, combine 1/3 cup all-purpose flour, 3 tablespoons of brown sugar, and 1/2 teaspoon of ground ginger.
+Cut in 3 tablespoons of butter until the mixture resembles a coarse meal.
+Stir in 3 tablespoons of chopped macadamia nuts.
 Sprinkle flour mixture evenly over the mango mixture, then bake at 400 degrees F until browned.
 Serve with vanilla ice cream for a yummy treat!

 This light salad is the perfect side for your barbecue.
-Start with tossing apple slices in a marinade of 6 Tbsp olive oil, 1/4 cup of cilantro, 1/4 cup of orange juice, 1/4 cup of balsamic vinegar, 2 Tbsp honey, and 1 clove minced garlic.
+Start with tossing apple slices in a marinade of 6 tablespoons of olive oil, 1/4 cup of cilantro, 1/4 cup of orange juice, 1/4 cup of balsamic vinegar, 2 tablespoons of honey, and 1 clove of minced garlic.
 Save half of the marinade for the dressing!
-Grill the apples 3-4 minutes on each side, brushing with marinade.
+Grill the apples for 3-4 minutes on each side, brushing with marinade.
 Top with walnuts and blue cheese, and toss with remaining dressing!
 Enjoy!

 These are sweet, savory, and a truly decadent seasonal treat for summertime.
 An appetizer or a dessert, this dish will totally wow your guests!
 Start by reducing balsamic vinegar into a glaze.
 Then, grill your peaches (for this, we recommend using grapeseed oil on your peach halves beforehand).
 Grill only until charred, about 1-1/2 minutes).
 Add them to a baking sheet, add the blue cheese, and broil for about 30 seconds to melt the cheese.
 Place the peaches on a serving plate, drizzle with the balsamic glaze, and top with a few blackberry or raspberry pieces.